2012 Rugby Super League season

-The 2012 Rugby Super League season was the seventeenth and final season of the Rugby Super League, the United States premier division of rugby union, before being replaced by the USA Rugby Elite Cup.
+The 2012 Rugby Super League season was the sixteenth and final season of the Rugby Super League, the United States premier division of rugby union, before being replaced by the USA Rugby Elite Cup.
 The regular season commenced on March 10, 2012.
 On May 19, 2012, the regular season ended, and was followed by the playoffs, for which the top four clubs qualified.

 The defending champions and premiers were the San Francisco Golden Gate.
 New York Athletic Club RFC won both the regular season and the playoffs.